 Stentor is sure to have the right violin for your student, from absolute beginner to slightly below intermediate.
 They come in a variety of sizes and are very sturdy, a plus for parents worried about durability while being transported to and from school.

 Like their other instruments, Stentor violins are made in the traditional way out of solid tone woods.
-This includes a solid ebony fingerboard (as opposed to the Cecilio above), pegs, and fittings with maple sides and back, and a spruce top.
+This includes a solid ebony fingerboard (as opposed to the Cecilio below), pegs, and fittings with maple sides and back, and a spruce top.
 Stentor violins also have inlaid purfling to prevent the softer spruce wood top from splitting.

 Packages on Amazon include a violin bag, wood and horsehair bow (usually brazilwood), and rosin.